 Please complete and submit the online application, as well as all your supplemental materials, no later than December 1.
 Applications are reviewed by our Admissions Committee as they become complete (i.e. receipt of all recommendation letters, transcript(s) and if required, TOEFL score reports).

 How do I know if I am a competitive applicant?

 There are many applicants for each available position in the graduate program.
 Several criteria are used to assess an applicant's potential for success.
 All successful applicants to the PMI have research experience; most applicants have spent at least a year in a laboratory.
 Letters of recommendation from faculty members are very important, particularly the letter from the research advisor.
 The applicant's personal statement, especially the research description, is also heavily weighed in assessing an applicant's potential for graduate study.
 Strong performance in undergraduate science courses (chemistry and physics as well as biology) is expected.
-The average GRE scores of the entering class are 317 Verbal+Quantitative combined and 4.5 Analytical Writing; the average undergraduate GPA of our incoming students is 3.7.

 When is the application deadline?